SF & Marin

-Trigger Points | San Francisco
+Trigger Points | SF

-A Trigger Point is a hyper-irritable spot or palpable nodule in the bands of a skeletal muscle’s fascia.
+A Trigger Point (TP) is a hyper-irritable spot or palpable nodule in the bands of a skeletal muscle’s fascia.
 Direct compression or muscle contraction can elicit a jump sign, local tenderness, a local twitch response and referred pain which is usually distant from the spot.

-We don’t necessarily form trigger points for any particular reason.
+We don’t necessarily form them points for any particular reason.
 Sometimes sleeping on the cold ground or carrying a heavy backpack is enough.
 Poor posture, vitamin deficiencies, and repetitive stress activities have also been suggested as culprits.
 Sometimes there is no apparent reason other than being alive.

-How do you Treat a Trigger Point | SF?
+How do you Treat a Trigger Point | Marin?

 Similar to the controversy around cause is the controversy around treatment.
-Nonpharmacologic treatment modalities include acupuncture, osteopathic manual medicine techniques, massage, acupressure, ultrasonography, application of heat or ice, diathermy, transcutaneous electrical nerve stimulation, ethyl chloride Spray and Stretch technique, dry needling, and trigger-point injections with local anesthetic, saline, or steroid.
+Non pharmacologic treatment modalities include acupuncture, osteopathic manual medicine techniques, massage, acupressure, ultrasonography, application of heat or ice, diathermy, transcutaneous electrical nerve stimulation, ethyl chloride Spray and Stretch technique, dry needling, and trigger-point injections with local anesthetic, saline, or steroid.
 The long-term clinical efficacy of various therapies is not clear.